 Drying Leaves in the Microwave

 Microwave ovens are a great, quick way to preserve almost everything.
 You can use the microwave alone or speed up the process with silica gel.

 - Choose leaves that are still fresh and supple.
 Avoid dry fallen leaves.

 - Sandwich individual leaves or small, flat sprays of leaves between two paper towels.

 - Place the sandwiched leaves on a microwavable dish and place in the oven.

 - Microwave for 30 seconds and check the leaves.
 The thicker and/or moister the leaves, the longer it will take.

 - If the leaves are not yet dry, keep running the microwave at 30-second intervals and keep checking until the leaves feel dry.

 06 of 09

 Preserving Fall Leaves With Silica Gel

-Silica gel is the white powder that looks like salt, that comes in tiny containers in everything from sneakers to vitamins.
+Silica gel is a white powder that looks like salt.
 Silica gel is great for absorbing moisture and it speeds up the drying process considerably.
-You can find boxes of silica gel in any craft store or you can save and combine all those tiny containers of silica gel that come your way.
+You can find boxes of silica gel in any craft store.

 - Select leaves that are still somewhat moist and supple.
 Silica gel will allow you to dry slightly thicker leaves, too.